 Fantasy shows and I don’t have a cordial relationship.
 Generally.
 They’ve usually got a great “hook” that tugs us into their world.
 Beyond that, they lack the same “complete” status as other genres enjoy.

 Legend of the Seeker, Season One (2008) TV Review

 This short-lived (two season’s) series opens with two sisters racing to escape their pursuers.
 One dies, the other, Kahlan (Bridget Regan) pushes on.
 Hoping to honor her sister’s sacrifice, her journey is meant to end when she finds the Seeker and into his hands, places the book they protect.
 When she’s chased to the boundary by the evil forces of Darken Rahl, Kahlan uses a magical device to cross past i, but through the portal, soldiers give chase.
 In the next world, she meets young Richard Cypher (Craig Horner), a stranger who aids her escape.

-Meanwhile, Richard’s brother is confronted by evil in the form of Darken Rahl’s soldiers’.
+Meanwhile, Richard’s brother confronts evil in the form of Darken Rahl’s soldiers’.
 The men still seeking Kahlan – whom they call a witch, under the orders of their master, a man seeking to destroy the this Seeker no one can find.
 To protect him, Richard’s father sends a confused Richard off to the Wizard (Bruce Spence), the man who will explain everything.
 When he gets to the Wizard’s, it’s to see a familiar face – Kahlan is with Zed.
-Her search for the Seeker led her to Zed’s door, the man who was supposed to be training their seeker.
-Turns out Zed has a surprise for both of his visitors: Richard is the Seeker.
+Her search for the Seeker leads her to Zed’s door, the seeker’s trainer.
+But, their arrival reveals more than one secret…

-Have you seen Legend of the Seeker?
+Have you seen Legend of the Seeker, Season One?
 What did you think of it?
 Good, bad and ugly, sound off below.